YoungheeGGO/Yong-In-Si-Bigdata-Competition/README.md

 # [COMPAS] YoungIn-Si Bigdata contest.

-- Present ideas for youth entrepreneurship or business settlement
+- Topic: Present ideas for youth entrepreneurship or business settlement
 - Period : 2021.01.07 ~ 2021.01.28
 - We failed the award.